 In prioritizing where GSA's efforts are needed, we've looked for important issues where environmental leadership is lacking.
-Once we've selected an issue, our job is to raise awareness about the ...we've looked for important issues where environmental leadership is lacking.
+Once we've selected an issue, our job is to raise awareness about the all walks of life at community events this summer, asking about their concerns and their vision for the future of Georgia Strait.
+Some of these conversations were captured on film, and we'll be turning them into a video petition to ask the government to stand up for BC and say 'no' to Kinder Morgan.